Can you get a home equity loan on investment or rental property?

 The short answer: Yes, it’s possible to get a home equity loan on a rental property.

 However, in the eyes of a home equity lender, an investment property can seem like a riskier proposition.
-This is because you likely don’t rely on the rental to serve as the roof over your head, so there’s less at stake if you somehow become unable to repay the home equity loan; you’re more likely to just walk away and cut your losses (or so the lender figures).
-In other words, as collateral, rentals don’t afford the same peace of mind as a primary residence.
+Because you likely don’t rely on the rental to serve as the roof over your head, there’s less at stake if you somehow become unable to repay the home equity loan; you’re more likely to just walk away and cut your losses (or so the lender figures).
+In other words, as collateral, rental properties don’t afford the same peace of mind as a primary residence.

 Because of this risk, it might be harder for you to find a lender willing to tie a home equity loan to an investment property or a rental.
 If you do find one, you’ll likely pay more in interest to compensate for that risk.